mchadwick/cloaca/README.md

 # Cloaca

+This project is archived and is no actively maintained.

 Cloaca provides a library of transformations for CSV files and other row structured data.

 It does this by providing command-line operations for manipulating a data stream.
 Operations can be concatenated to perform more complex file transformations.